levinson/GameRecorder/README.md

 ---|---
 HidePersonalInfo|Enable this to gray out personal info in screenshots, and to remove timestamps and auth messages from logs (highly recommended).
 ImageFormat|Select the image format for saving screenshots.
-ImageQuality|Select the image quality (Jpeg format only).
+ImageQuality|Enter the image quality for saving screenshots (1-100).
+ImageResizeEnabled|Enable this to resize screenshots when saving.
+ImageResizeHeight|Enter the maximum screenshot height (in pixels).
+ImageResizeWidth|Enter the maximum screenshot width (in pixels).
 IncludeLogs|Enable this to generate turn-by-turn log files.
 IncludeMulligan|Enable this to copy mulligan output from [SmartMulligan](https://github.com/ArthurFairchild/MulliganProfiles/tree/SmartMulliganV2/MulliganProfiles) at start of turn.
 IncludeSeeds|Enable this to copy seed files at end of game (or when bot is stopped).